Ragini Dwivedi

 Ragini Dwivedi (born 24 May 1990) is an Indian actress and model who works primarily in Kannada films.
+She made her debut with Veera Madakari (2009).
+She is a recipient of a SIIMA Award and an Udaya Film Award.

-She made her entry to filmdom with Veera Madakari (2009).
-She rose to fame starring in successful Kannada language films, Kempe Gowda (2011), Shiva (2012), Bangari (2013) and Ragini IPS (2014), thus establishing herself as one of the leading actresses in Kannada cinema until 2019.
+Dwivedi rose to fame starring in successful films: Kempe Gowda (2011), Shiva (2012), Bangari (2013) and Ragini IPS (2014), thus establishing herself as one of the leading actresses in Kannada cinema.
+She received Filmfare Award for Best Actress – Kannada nomination for Kempe Gowda and Ragini IPS and won the SIIMA Critics Award for Best Actress – Kannada for Shiva.

 Early life

-Dwivedi was born on 24 May in Mhow, Madhya Pradesh and was brought up there.
+Dwivedi was born on 24 May 1990 in Mhow, Madhya Pradesh and was brought up there.
 However, she has her roots in Rewari, Haryana.
 Her father Rakesh Kumar Dwivedi, born in Rewari, was a Colonel in the Indian Army and her mother Rohini, a housewife.
 Her paternal grandfather Pyare Lal Dwivedi was a railway guard in Rewari.

 She was recognised by fashion designer, Prasad Bidapa in 2008 and introduced her to modelling.
 As a model, she modelled for Lakme Fashion Week, Sri Lanka fashion week and for designers like Rohit Bal, Tarun Tahiliani, Manish Malhotra, Ritu Kumar and Sabyasachi Mukherjee.
 She participated in the Femina Miss India contest held in Hyderabad in December 2008, where she was declared the first runner-up, thus receiving a direct entry to the 2009 Pantaloons Femina Miss India in Mumbai, where she was given the Richfeel Miss Beautiful Hair title.